Mapping the prevalence of cancer risk factors at the small area level in Australia: Conclusions

 \section{Conclusions}

 Using a Bayesian two-stage small area estimation model we have, for the first time, generated and validated point estimates of the prevalence of eight cancer risk factors, and measures of their uncertainty, at the SA2 level across Australia.
 By aggregating the estimates, we have shown that they are very similar to those given by the SHAA \cite{RN113}, external surveys \cite{RN635, RN630, RN633, RN645, RN646, RN514} and previous research on how area level socioeconomic status and remoteness relate to healthy behaviours \cite{RN204}.
-This work improves the spatial resolution and reach of previously published cancer risk factor estimates in Australia with the goal of informing more targeted cancer prevention strategies.
-To help disseminate the results of this work, they will be made available in the Australian Cancer Atlas 2.0 \cite{RN424}, scheduled for release in late 2023.
+The new estimates provide improved spatial resolution and reach and will enable more targeted cancer prevention strategies at the small area level.
+Furthermore, by including the results in the next release of the Australian Cancer Atlas \cite{RN424}, this work promises to provide a more comprehensive picture of cancer in Australia.
 Since the health factors used in this study are also common risk factors for other diseases, the prevalence estimates generated here may be useful in other disease modelling applications both in Australia and internationally.